Sweden Southern Sweden

 Malmö is full of wonderful restaurants, cafés and bars.

-And compared to Stockholm and Copenhagen, Malmö is a bit cheaper when it comes to eating out.
+And compared to Stockholm and Copenhagen, Malmö is a bit cheaper for eating out.

-The scene for vegan and vegetarian food in Malmö is amazing with options ranging from smoothie bowls, salads and sweets made with local organic ingredients to fine raw dining, faux shawarma, vegan burgers that could fool anyone and some of the best pizzas ever.
+The scene for vegan and vegetarian food in Malmö is amazing with options ranging from smoothie bowls, salads and sweets made with local organic ingredients to pizza, faux shawarma and vegan burgers that could fool anyone.

-During our four days in the city, we tried a lot of restaurants and cafés to sample a little bit of everything.
+During our four days in the city (and on several day trips to Malmö), we have tried a lot of restaurants and cafés to sample a little bit of everything the city has to offer.

 You can read all about it in our comprehensive vegan eating guide to Malmö with the best restaurants and cafés.